Cubeir/Vanilla-RTX/README.md

 - If the game window appears black, exit full-screen (press F11), close the game, relaunch the game and continue to play without entering full-screen mode.

-- If textures are getting randomly swapped, make sure your driver's VSync is enabled for Minecraft (i.e. through Nvidia Control Panel App or AMD Radeon Software).

-- For RTX 50-series users, upscaling (DLSS) cannot be enabled because the game ships with an outdated DLSS file, you can easily upgrade DLSS through the Vanilla RTX App to solve this issue.

 ## Copyright
 [View License](https://github.com/CubeIR/Vanilla-RTX/blob/master/LICENSE.txt)